microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

      4. Execute the command below to get the access credentials of the managed kubernetes service cluster.
 Please replace the *Resource_Group_Name* and *Kubernetes_Cluster_Name* with the correct Resource_Group_Name and Kubernetes_Cluster_Name.

-        `az aks get-credentials --resource-group=Resource_Group_Name--name=Kubernetes_Cluster_Name`
+        `az aks get-credentials --resource-group=Resource_Group_Name --name=Kubernetes_Cluster_Name`

 2. Deploying SQL Server pods using kubectl and the SQL manifest file.
 For this deployment you'll be using the `SQl_Server_Deployment.yaml` file.
-This file is present in the following zip folder `C:\Labs\Lab_Kubernetes.zip`.
+This file is present in the following folder `C:\Labs\Lab_Kubernetes\`.

     1. Create Kubernetes secret for SQL Server SA password and Master Key Password.
 All SQL Server Pods use these passwords.
 In the following commands replace "YourStrongPassword" with a valid Strong Password within double quotes "":